tgvashworth/tgvashworth.github.io/_posts/2015-05-12-technical-debt.md

 ### Saying no

 If you find an area you don't want to modify, try to reduce its surface area by improving the interface.
-Build a wall around the functionality to isolate yourself from it.
+Build a wall around it to isolate the damage.

 Take a Hansel & Gretel approach, leaving breadcrumbs as you go, to find your way back in future.

 If you decide to defer improving something, remember that debt spreads when left without containment, because it tends to be the easy option, and is the learned go-to.
 Quarantine and come back in the future.
 Document that you did so, and discuss it with others.

 Consider that doing nothing is an option always available, and it may be the best choice.

 Your natural inclination may be to code, so come up with reasons why you shouldn't, and justify every change.

 ---